Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

 #Finally, have to prepare the final dataframe that will be sent over to google sheets

-#I only want to inlude data campaigns if they have data for yesterday.
-Campaigns which don't meet this criteria will have been turned off already, and are therefore of no interest
+#I only want to inlude data campaigns if they have data from yesterday.
+Campaigns which have no data from yesterday must already have been turned off.
+Thus, there aren't of any interest for the purposes of an Ad review.

 #My final dataframe will contain data these campaigns, over the last 3 days, 7 days, etc